“The definition of genius is taking the complex and making it simple.” – Albert Einstein

 - Rationalization: Overall product quantities decreased

 We see many insurers releasing large numbers of products with minor differences for their different channels or white-label partners, such as adding loyalty factors, discount structures, or pricing tables.
-This is an expensive and time-consuming process that could easily be avoided with Sophisticated Simplification; changes like these can be applied to hundreds of products simultaneously in as little as a minute with modern core systems – at no additional cost – by leveraging attribute inheritance.
+This is an expensive and time-consuming process that could easily be avoided with Sophisticated Simplification and the Product Factory methodology; changes like these can be applied to hundreds of products simultaneously in as little as a minute with modern core systems – at no additional cost – by leveraging attribute inheritance.
 The full product development lifecycle (including requirements, testing, and deployment) can take just days if automated testing is used.
 This principle applies not just to pricing, but also:

 - Underwriting logic